masayukig/foss-kubernetes-clusters-tools/foss-k8s-tools.rst

    * Source code
    * To know everything -> Fun :)

-..
+.. container:: handout

    If you want to just try to use k8s, using GKE is an very good option :) But if you'd like to know/understand the mechanism, it's good to build it by yourself.

 FOSS k8s tools
 ==============